unxs0/docker-odoo-adhoc/rancher-gce/gcdns-dockbot/README.rst

 In the provided case for adding GC DNS A records for new containers.

+This is done via simple embedded /bin/sh system script.

-Uses io.rancher labels and other docker API data to configure.
+Uses io.rancher labels, env vars and other docker API data to configure.

 Easy to modify
 --------------

-With very basic C language skills dockbot.c is easy to change to suit your own needs.
+With very basic C language and shell scripting skills required. dockbot.c is easy to change to suit your own needs.
 You should be able to figure out how to parse any Docker or Rancher label name/value data.

 Using